paintoshi/sonic-balls/README.md

-# sonic-balls
+# sonic-drops

-Physical real-time simulation of the Sonic network
+Physical real-time simulation of the Sonic network transactions